siegeon/magic.lambda.scheduler/README.md

 ```

 The above **[due]** node is a date and time in the future for when you want your task to be scheduled
-for evaluation.
-After the task has been evaluated, it will never execute again, unless you manually execute it.
+for executed.
+After the task has been executed, it will never execute again, unless you manually execute it.
 **Notice** - You _cannot_ create a task with a due date being in the past.

 ### Repeating tasks

 To have a task repeatedly being executed, you can choose between a whole range of repetition patterns.
 For instance,
-to have a task scheduled for evaluation every Sunday at 10PM, you could create a task such as the following.
+to have a task scheduled for execution every Sunday at 10PM, you could create a task such as the following.

 ```
 wait.tasks.create:task-id